[Mr Charles Walker in the Chair]

 Thank you, Mr Walker.
 I congratulate the hon.
 Member for Birmingham, Edgbaston (Preet Kaur Gill) on what was a very eloquent speech indeed.
 Much of what I am about to say has been summed up in a characteristically pithy intervention from the hon.
 Member for Coatbridge, Chryston and Bellshill (Hugh Gaffney).
 As a Scottish Member, the question for me is: “Where are the Scottish Government in this debate?”
 It perhaps speaks volumes that we do not have any Scottish National party Members with us today—enough said.

 It would not be normal if I did not talk about the remote far north of Scotland, so I will do so again.
-We face enormous problems in the Highland Council, of which I was a member until I was elected to Parliament: we have a sparse population, huge distances, inclement weather; and the sheer cost of services and goods.
+We face enormous problems in the Highland Council, of which I was a member until I was elected to Parliament: a sparse population, huge distances, inclement weather and the sheer cost of services and goods.
 Those elements militate against running the council cheaply.
 Over the last four years that I was a councillor, I found the cycle of going through budget cuts year after year a sickening process, because we felt that we were cutting right into the flesh, blood and bone of what we were trying to do for the good of constituents.

 As I want to leave some time, my second and final point is simply this: I recognise that local government is the foundation stone and building block of proper democracy.
 If the public’s faith in local government is damaged, we damage something that is so important to the way the country works: our democracy.
 Even on tempestuous days such as today, that democracy is hugely important and, I believe, an example to the world.